andreasgrill/alfred-netflix-remote/README.md

 The icons are from [ionicons][ionicons].

 ## How to get it working / Troubleshooting
-Netflix Remote only works when your browser runs on your main display in __full screen__ mode.
+Netflix Remote only works when your browser has focus and runs in __full screen__ mode.
 Otherwise the mouse emulation won't find the correct position.

 ## What it can do
  * Press play/pause